 Programs like Dragon Dictate and ViaVoice enable you not only to dictate text to your computer’s word-processing and other programs, but also to control the mouse, cursor, internet browser, etc, using voice commands.
 The software available has improved greatly in terms of accuracy and the speed with which it learns to recognise your commands since the early versions.

-You can read an interesting case study about a successful author whose career was rescued by Dragon NaturallySpeaking after she developed debilitating RSI, here
+You can read an interesting case study about a highly successful businessman whose career was rescued by Dragon NaturallySpeaking after he developed debilitating RSI, here